sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 ## Default Setup

-1. In the **github-adv-sec** click on repositories from the top navigation pane.
+1. In the **github-adv-sec** organization, click on repositories from the top navigation pane.

    ![github-advisory-database](images/gc.png)